Bachelor of Science in Nursing

 Undergraduate Nursing Transfer of Credit Policy and Procedure

-Policies and procedures for transfer of credit are applied in concert with policies regarding Transfer/Competency-Based Credit in this Catalog in the General Information Section and RN-BSN Program Admission Requirements and the Colorado Nursing Articulation Model in the RHCHP Section.
+Policies and procedures for transfer of credit are applied in concert with policies regarding Transfer/Competency-Based Credit in the General Information section of this catalog.

 The acceptance of transfer credit for the BSN is done at the discretion of the appropriate department director in compliance with the following: Transfer credit is considered only for courses taken at regionally accredited colleges and universities and for course work for which a letter grade not less than a “C-” was earned.
 Courses older than three years must be reviewed by the appropriate department director.
 An official school transcript of the course work and a copy of the course syllabus are required.